 - Pull the crown to position two to set the date.
 Note that you can only move the date forward.

-To Conclude My Tissot Couturier Automatic Review
+Tissot Couturier Review Conclusion

 I really enjoy my Couturier, and the fact that it is now possible to purchase a mechanical chronograph timepiece for under $1,000 is something that watch enthusiasts everywhere should enjoy.
 It may not sport a more prestigious movement, but at the price-point it is competing in the Tissot Couturier Automatic is a good purchase.